Using Cookies to Keep Users Logged In

 When turning websites into apps, we allow users to lock their app to a specific orientation.
 Here's why we recommend not doing that.

-A humanoid robot opening the door to a factory production floor, digital art
+A humanoid robot updating a file in a cabinet, digital art

 Author Jan Bunk